-Yes, Amazon Prime is a good thing.
+Yes, Amazon Prime can be a good thing.
 But, can you have too much of a good thing?
 Here are a few signs that you might shop a little more often than you should on Amazon Prime:

 1. You are on a first name basis with the UPS driver.--"Steve is running a little late today.
 I hope he's not having problems with his gout again."